emqx/emqx-docs/en_US/dashboard/authn.md

 ## Settings

-Click `Settings` in the list page to modify the authentication configuration.
+Click **Settings** in the list page to modify the authentication configuration.

 In the settings page, you can modify the current authenticator configuration, such as when some connection information of the external database changes, when you need to modify the `UserID Type` of the built-in database as username or client ID, or modify the encryption method of the password, etc.

-:::tip
+:::tip Note
-When using the built-in database, updating the password `Password Hash` or `Salt Position` will cause the added authentication data to be unavailable, please be careful.
+When using the built-in database, updating the **Password Hash** or **Salt Position** will cause the added authentication data to be unavailable, please proceed with caution.
 :::

 <img src="./assets/authn-settings.png" alt="image" style="zoom:50%;" />

+## More Information

-For more details about Authentication, please visit [Authentication Introduction](../access-control/authn/authn.md).
+For more details about authentication, refer to [Authentication](../access-control/authn/authn.md).